Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Discussion

-The behavior of the $O_m(z)$ \textbf{parameter} itself, which was logarithmically parameterized, provided direct evidence for deviations from the standard $\Lambda$CDM model.
+The behavior of the $O_m(z)$ parameter itself, which was logarithmically parameterized, provided direct evidence for deviations from the standard $\Lambda$CDM model.
 The $O_m(z)$ profile exhibited a mild increasing trend from approximately 0.07 at $z=-1$ to about 0.14 at $z=2$.
 This clear deviation from a constant behavior suggests that our model supports a time-varying dark energy component, rather than a static cosmological constant.
 An increasing $O_m(z)$ function is indicative of a quintessence-like model ($\omega > -1$), contrasting with phantom models for which $O_m(z)$ would decrease with redshift.
 These findings reinforce the idea of a universe evolving under a scalar field-like dark energy component and demonstrate the model's viability as a physically acceptable extension to general relativity.

-Finally, the $(r-s)$\textbf{-plane}, part of the statefinder diagnostic, offered a geometric classification of our cosmological model.
+Finally, the $(r-s)$-plane, part of the statefinder diagnostic, offered a geometric classification of our cosmological model.
 The trajectory in the $(r,s)$-plane showed a clear evolution away from the $\Lambda$CDM fixed point $(1,0)$, with $r$ and $s$ spanning a wide range.
 Such trajectories are characteristic of scalar field models or modified gravity theories that allow for evolving dark energy.
 The specific shape and direction of our obtained trajectory closely resembled those of freezing quintessence models or certain classes of $f(R)$ gravity, providing strong support for the departure from $\Lambda$CDM and reinforcing the dynamic nature of dark energy within the $f(R,\Sigma,T)$ context.
+Next, it is important to emphasize that in the complete formulation of $f(R,\Sigma,T)$ gravity within the symmetric teleparallel framework, both the metric and the affine connection are treated as independent variables, and a full variation of the action would, in principle, yield both metric and connection field equations.
+In the present work, we adopt a simplified effective approach in which the nonmetricity sector is represented through the scalar $(\Sigma)$, allowing us to focus on the background cosmological dynamics.
+This implies that the analysis is not a complete geometrical treatment of the theory, but rather an effective description capturing the leading-order contributions.
+A more rigorous treatment including the connection field equations is left for future investigation.